vmware-archive/pop/doc/source/topics/proc.rst

 =======================

 The proc system is unlike other process management systems.
-It is inspired by the process systems found in Julia and allows for functions to be completly farmed out to async executions.
+It is inspired by the process systems found in Julia and allows for functions to be completely farmed out to async executions.
 The proc processes are not forked but are fresh python executions.
 These new processes will execute many async python functions simultaneously.